ano-js/anojs/README.md

 - Gain experience
   - Learn more about software engineering
   - Network with fellow collaborators

+* You can become a contributor today just by going to [https://anojs.com/join-us](anojs.com/join-us) and entering your GitHub username. *

 This GitHub repository hosts all of our JS files for the animations that users use.
 Contributors can contribute by [using the optimization documentation](OPTIMIZATION.md) and making a pull request.
 This pull request can either be accepted and merged or rejected.
 If it is rejected we will tell you why.